ecpy2020/AutoLogger/README.md

 #  AutoLogger framework
 ------------------------
+welcome to fork

+## pendings
+- 2022: will rebuild using pre-script-syntax-tree-parser on python and also nodejs

 ## purpose
 - automatically log the function calls including all types of payloads, errors with execution time, performance monitoring, enable absolutely bug free application development to save engineers' debugging time cost